WannaLearning/Utilizing-Large-Model-for-Content-Based-Identification-of-Disruptive-and-Developmental-Research/README.md

 # Utilizing Large Model for Content-Based Identification of Disruptive and Developmental Research
-This study not only provides an effective method for timely identifying disruptive research, but also provides guidance for promoting fair scientific evaluation.
+The rapid development of AI nurtures disruptive innovations in science, but whether AI itself can discern disruptive innovations remains under-researched.
+AI-empowered innovation identification techniques hold immense potential to streamline and accelerate the decision-making processes of scientific evaluation.
+To this end, this paper leverages the large language model (LLM) to serve as an excellent evaluator of disruptive innovation via the supervised fine-tuning.
+This study not only provides the AI-driven method for identifying disruptive innovations, but also provides guidance for promoting AI-empowered scientific management.

 **(1)** We proposed a simple but effective data construction method, which can automatically build a three-class dataset (disruptive, developmental, and consolidating) based on the disruption index (DI).
 **(2)** We employed a range of LLMs with adapter to train a text classifier which can effectively distinguish potentially disruptive and developmental research from general reserch.